 We can provide you with a Superbill or account statement that you can submit to your insurance for reimbursement.
 Please note that this is not a guarantee for reimbursement as it will all depend on your medical plan.
 Our client care coordinators will be able to provide you with specific information on how to navigate this.

 Some of our clinicians may be in network with specific insurance plans such as Blue Cross/ Blue Shield and UMR (Palm Beach Fire Fighters only).
 Please contact our friendly client care coordinator for more information.

 What are the benefits of paying out of pocket?

 Paying out of pocket for therapy rather than using insurance benefits can be advantageous for several reasons:

 Access to your records is usually limited to you and your counselor.
 However, some managed care companies require periodic chart reviews by their Quality Assurance Department.
-Additionally, all managed care companies require your counselor to provide a diagnosis and submit treatment plans when requesting additional sessions on your behalf.
-Ask your counselor for more information or to see the reporting forms if you are using a managed care plan and have concerns about your privacy.
+Additionally, all managed care companies require all therapists to provide a medical diagnosis for your condition as well to submit treatment plans when requesting additional sessions on your behalf.
+Ask your therapist for more information or to see the reporting forms if you are using a managed care plan and have concerns about your privacy.

 There are no restrictions placed on how you choose your counselor and what services you design in partnership with your provider.
 The plan of care and the payment of services are discussed and set by mutual agreement.

 The length of care, frequency of sessions and other aspects of work you do together are entirely up to you and your counselor